Welcome to The Nutrition Division

 Food Based Dietary Guidelines: culturally appropriate evidence based recommendations to establish a basis for public food and nutrition, health and agricultural policies and nutrition education programmes to foster healthy eating habits and lifestyles.

 - Add Colour to your daily meals balancing the correct amounts.

-- Eat parboiled or less polished rice, whole grains and their products instead of refined grains and their products.
+- Eat whole grains and their products including less polished or parboiled rice, instead of refined grains and products.

 - Eat at least two vegetables, one green leafy vegetables and two fruits daily.

-- Add fish or egg or lean meat with pulses in each meal.
+- Eat fish or egg or lean meat with pulses in every meal.

 - Have fresh milk or its fermented products.

 - Eat a handful of nuts or oily seeds daily.

 - Limit salty foods and adding salt to food.